A Journey of Self Discovery in Italy: In Conversation with Memoir Author Angela Paolantonio

 Coming from a car culture, it seemed confining to me.
 I love to drive, have always been a car girl, can name and have owned vintage models etc. Ironically, I don’t own a car here.
 I walk everywhere.
 Or lease a car when needed.

-For each milestone I achieve here I’m often met with an incredulousness that I do this all on my own: ie, make major decisions on my own.
-Yet, a funny opposite to this singleness is that when you’re invited to a wedding, you’re invited individually not as a couple, even if married.
+For each milestone I achieve here I’m often met with an incredulousness that I do this all on my own.
+For example, making any major decisions on my own.
+Yet, a funny opposite to this singleness is that when you’re invited to a wedding, you’re invited individually not as a couple.
+Even if married.
 And women or men will go alone to a big wedding.
 I’m invited in July and I would love to bring my date!
-As we do in USA ~ but it’s just not done.
+As we do in USA.
+But it’s just not done.

 In your book you mention the strength required to enter and live in this small village on your own, where you met and fell in love with Giuseppe, the Italian farmer’s son.
 Every detail of your relationship was up for discussion.
 How did you keep your wits about you in this public scrutiny?